If you have Adult Onset Diabetes or Diabetes Type 2 and need life insurance, we can help you find the right insurance policy at an affordable price.

 Well, for many of you individuals who have received this diagnosis, the first thing to keep in mind is that that Type 2 diabetics are generally rated more favorably than Type 1 diabetics.

 In most situations, clients with this type of diabetes can find an affordable life insurance policy.
-The key is to work with a knowledgeable independent life insurance agent who can help guide you to the best company for your circumstances.
+The key is to work with a knowledgeable independent life insurance agent who can help guide you to the best company for each medical condition.

 Reason Why Life Insurance Is More Affordable for Type 2 Diabetics

 Type 1 diabetics are all insulin dependent and will require insulin for their entire lives.
 They are more prone to health complications.

 Type 2 diabetes is also referred to as Non-Insulin Dependent Diabetes Mellitus or NIDDM.
 This form of diabetes is much more controllable than Type 1 through some combination of oral medications, diet, weight control and exercise.
 Some individuals are even able to cure the disease.

 As such, life insurance companies tend to rate Type 2 diabetics better but this can also vary considerably as there are a number of factors that are taken into consideration to determine how you will be rated.

 The other good news is that you can significantly impact how you are rated by taking charge of your lifestyle and striving to become healthier.

 Even if you received a lower rating, you can actually decrease your premium and get a better life insurance rating simply by making a point to become healthier.